Your Health Plan Covers Reconstructive Surgery After a Mastectomy

 • Breast implants

-Your health plan covers inpatient hospital services for at least 48 hours of inpatient care following a mastectomy.
-And your health plan covers at least 24 hours of inpatient care following a lymph node dissection for treatment of breast cancer.
+Your health plan covers inpatient hospital services for 48 hours of inpatient care following a mastectomy due to breast cancer.

 The same deductible and coinsurance as other medical and surgical benefits covered by your plan apply.

+It’s important to understand your options.
 For more information, call the customer service number on your member ID card.
+Ask to be transferred to the case management department to discuss your coverage with a registered nurse.

 Anonymous